PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 Actions -> Download File -> Path: `/home/cloudshell-user/.ssh/ps-lab`

-TODO: handle key differently, some will prefer PPK. create in console ?
+TODO: handle key differently, some will prefer PPK.
+Use QL default key that is created, we can look it up in terraform.

 ### Step x: Clone the Repository